Osborne Reynolds: Life

-Reynolds was elected a Fellow of the Royal Society in 1877 and awarded the Royal Medal in 1888.
+and in 1903, the Dalton Medal of the Manchester Literary and Philosophical Society.

 He retired in 1905 and died of influenza 21 February 1912 at Watchet in Somerset.
 He was buried at the Church of St Decuman, Watchet.

 Fluid mechanics

 Reynolds most famously studied the conditions in which the flow of fluid in pipes transitioned from laminar flow to turbulent flow.

 In 1883 Reynolds demonstrated the transition to turbulent flow in a classic experiment in which he examined the behaviour of water flow under different flow rates using a small jet of dyed water introduced into the centre of flow in a larger pipe.

 The larger pipe was glass so the behaviour of the layer of dyed flow could be observed, and at the end of this pipe there was a flow control valve used to vary the water velocity inside the tube.
 When the velocity was low, the dyed layer remained distinct through the entire length of the large tube.
 When the velocity was increased, the layer broke up at a given point and diffused throughout the fluid's cross-section.
 The point at which this happened was the transition point from laminar to turbulent flow.

 From these experiments came the dimensionless Reynolds number for dynamic similarity—the ratio of inertial forces to viscous forces.
 Reynolds also proposed what is now known as Reynolds-averaging of turbulent flows, where quantities such as velocity are expressed as the sum of mean and fluctuating components.
 Such averaging allows for 'bulk' description of turbulent flow, for example using the Reynolds-averaged Navier–Stokes equations.

 Reynolds' contributions to fluid mechanics were not lost on ship designers ("naval architects").
 The ability to make a small scale model of a ship, and extract useful predictive data with respect to a full size ship, depends directly on the experimentalist applying Reynolds' turbulence principles to friction drag computations, along with a proper application of William Froude's theories of gravity wave energy and propagation.
 Reynolds himself had a number of papers concerning ship design published in Transactions of the Institution of Naval Architects.